ceph/ceph/doc/rbd/rbd-cloudstack.rst

    - For **RADOS User**, provide an user that has sufficient rights to the RBD pool.
 Note: Do not include the ``client.`` part of the user.

-   - For **RADOS Secret**, provide the base64 encoded secret associated to the RBD pool user chosen.
+   - For **RADOS Secret**, provide the secret associated to the RBD user chosen.

    - **Storage Tags** are optional.
 Use tags at your own discretion.
 For more information about storage tags in CloudStack, refer to `Storage Tags`_.